wp-plugins/zanto/readme.txt

 5. Setting up a translation network from available blogs in the multisite

 == Changelog ==
+= 0.2.3 =
-= 0.2.2 =
+*Fixed an if statement bug that was causing some options not to save = 0.2.2 =
 *Fixed technical bugs related to php opening tags *Added filters to allow hooking into and modifying how zanto handles content without translation